simonw/sqlite-diffable/README.md

 It is an object with three keys: `name` is the name of the table, `columns` is an array of column strings and `schema` is the SQL schema text used for tha table.

-The second file, `table_name.ndjson`, contains [newline-delimited JSON](http://ndjson.org/) for every row in the table.
+The second file, `table_name.ndjson`, contains newline-delimited JSON (aka [JSON Lines](https://jsonlines.org/)) for every row in the table.
 Each row is represented as a JSON array with items corresponding to each of the columns defined in the metadata.

 That file for the `redirects_redirect.ndjson` table might look like this: